Is it worth signing up for Progressive’s usage-based insurance discount?

 We prefer programs that offer potential insurance discounts of up to 30 percent or higher, plus discounts just for signing up.
 Another key feature we consider is whether the program could increase your premium instead of reducing it — we prioritize programs that won’t do this, regardless of driving data.

-If you don’t use Progressive Snapshot, you’ll simply pay the base premium you were quoted.
-You won’t have the opportunity to lower your rate through this program, but you also won’t run the risk of your rate increasing.
-You can choose whether or not to participate in Progressive Snapshot.
+Participation in Progressive Snapshot is completely optional.
+If you don’t use Snapshot, you’ll simply pay the base premium you were quoted.
+You won’t have the chance to lower your rate through Snapshot, but you won’t risk increasing your rate either.

-To participate in Progressive Snapshot, you need to drive for at least one policy period, which is either six or 12 months.
-In certain states, you will only participate once, and your driving data will be set after the first policy period, while in other states, you’ll use Snapshot on an ongoing basis.
+To qualify for potential discounts, you need to drive with Progressive Snapshot for at least one policy period, which is either six or 12 months.
+In certain states, you only participate for just one policy period, and your driving data will apply for the lifetime of your policy.
+In other states, you’ll use Snapshot on an ongoing basis, and your rate and discount may change to reflect new data.

 No, Progressive Snapshot does not track your speed when it comes to calculating your driving score.
 However, it does track rapid acceleration and braking.